syncfusion-content/maui-docs/MAUI/Segmented-Control/selection.md

 ## Programmatically Set Selected Index

-You can set the default value programmatically for the selection to be placed.
-The selection gets updated based on the index value given for the `SelectedIndex`.
+Programmatically set the default value for the selection to be placed.
+The selection is updated based on the given index value for the `SelectedIndex`.

 {% tabs %}
 {% highlight XAML %}